Simone on Paper

 She didn’t smile, but her eyes were too bright to not have a softly bubbling laughter stewing in her throat.
 Was it admiration or pity that made her eyes so bright like that?
-He wasn’t going to ask; she’d say something if it mattered.
-Like she always tried.
+He wasn’t going to ask; he knew he’d find out.

 She spoke again, “And right now you’re trying to go back to our game, that witty game we played all those years ago, as if it could sidestep your truth somehow.

 He laughed again, but this time it had undertones of annoyance.
 “My truth?
 For god sake, I was the one who asked you if you’d have done anything differently.”
 He shook his head in wonder, preparing his standard, familiar brand of sarcasm.
 “Oh how honorable of you, how noble.
 Going around sniffing for other people’s bullshit and then parading around with it like you’re some damn angel hanging around us mere mortals.
 God, S, I hate when you’re this way!”